imperialCHEPI/healthgps/userguide.md

 ...
 ```

 Unlike the diseases *data driven* definition, *interventions* can have specific data requirements, rules for selecting the target population to intervening, intervention period transition, etc, consequently the definition usually require supporting code implementation.
-Health GPS provides an *interface* abstraction for implementing new interventions and easily use at runtime, however the implementation must also handle the required input data.
+Health-GPS provides an *interface* abstraction for implementing new interventions and easily use at runtime, however the implementation must also handle the required input data.

 ## 1.4 Output